Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-U.S. average insurance prices for a Mini Cooper are $1,220 every 12 months for full coverage.
-Comprehensive costs around $250, collision costs $450, and liability is estimated at $384.
-Liability-only insurance costs approximately $432 a year, with high-risk driver insurance costing around $2,640.
-Teen drivers pay the highest rates at $4,582 a year or more.
+U.S. average insurance prices for a Mini Cooper are $1,220 every 12 months for full coverage insurance.
+Comprehensive insurance costs around $250, collision insurance costs $450, and liability costs $384.
+Buying just liability costs as little as $432 a year, and insurance for high-risk drivers costs $2,640 or more.
+Teenage drivers pay the highest rates at up to $4,582 a year.

 Average premium for full coverage: $1,220